Visiting International Student Programs

 As an international student, you have access to language support programs and many other academic resources while you are here at U of T:

-- English Communication Program (ECP) — Enhance your English communication skills through these non-academic courses offered by CIE.
+- English Communication Program (ECP) — Enhance your English communication skills through these non-academic series of classes offered by CIE.

 - CIE Language Exchange – Meet other students, learn new languages and share your own.